jaykumar9867/usingNodejs/README.md

-# usingNodejs
-Project :-  Store data in MongoDB.
+# Project :-  Store data in MongoDB.
 Retrieve it using Nodejs

 # Step 1:-
   - Extract the file